Small Steps, Real Results

 When prices are high, your fixed amount buys fewer shares (or less Bitcoin, or fewer fund units).
 When prices are low, that same amount buys more.
 Over time, this averages out your purchase price, which means you don't need to "time the market."
 You just need to be in it.

-A 2012 study by Vanguard found that lump-sum investing beats DCA about two-thirds of the time.
-But here's what that study doesn't tell you: most people don't have a lump sum.
+Vanguard's research concludes that if you already have a lump sum, the wise move is to invest it immediately rather than feed it in over time.
+But here's what that finding doesn't tell you: most people don't have a lump sum.
 They have $10 a week.
 And DCA is the only strategy that works when you're starting from zero.

 More importantly, DCA removes the psychological barrier that stops most people from ever starting.
 You don't need to know if the market is "up" or "down."
 You don't need to watch CNBC.
 You don't need a finance degree.
 You just set it and let the math do what math does.